 - Motor (stepper and DC brushed motor) drivers.

-- I have made simulation in Proteus ISIS for LED control using ULN2003.
+- I have designed simulation in Proteus ISIS for LED control using ULN2003.

 - As you can see in the above figure that I have connected Logic State at all inputs of ULN 2003 and have connected Leds at outputs.